 I grew up in Phoenix, Arizona after my family moved from my home town of Storm Lake, Iowa when I was five years old.

 After graduating from Phoenix Central High School in 1977, I split my days between repairing furniture for my family's business and shooting freelance assignments for United Press International.
 Nights were spent chasing spot news as a freelancer to the Phoenix Gazette.
-Every once in a while I managed a few hours sleep.

 One year later, I accepted a staff photographer position at the Mesa Tribune.
 In 1982 I moved to the Arizona Republic.
 In 1983 I returned to freelancing, shooting editorial and commercial work for a variety of clients including Time and Newsweek magazines, the Associated Press, several Phoenix metro area hospitals and a variety of advertising and public relations firms.

 The Scottsdale Progress coaxed me to return to newspapers in 1988, offering me the the opportunity to lead the photography staff as the paper's photo editor.